4GeeksAcademy/html-forms-tutorial-exercises/README.md

 Forms are so important in the world of HTML, CSS and Javascript that I decided to git them a special course to focus in all the inputs, buttons and elements that HTML brings by default to focus on interaction.
 During these exercises you will learn:

 1. Using text inputs, text areas, date inputs and numeric inputs.

 2. Using dropdowns.

-3. Form preventive validations
+3. Form preventive validations.

-4. GET vs POST
+4. GET vs POST.

 5. styling a form

 #### Before we start... other related tutorials
 <ol>
   <li><a href="https://github.com/4GeeksAcademy/html-tutorial-exercises-course">Learn HTML</a></li>
     <li><a href="https://github.com/4GeeksAcademy/html-forms-tutorial-exercises">Learn HTML5 Forms</a>← your are here now</li>